Earth+ NfP Programme

 Sign-up Information

-To join the programme, please fill out the registration form and indicate your preferred dates to attend the introductory workshop (if there is more than one which suits, select all that apply and we will enroll you in the first one which has availability).
+To join the programme, please fill out the registration form and indicate your preferred date to attend the introductory workshop (if there is more than one which suits, select all that apply and we will enroll you in the first one which has availability).
 A member of the Terra Nova team will be in touch to confirm your registration once it has been submitted.

 Cost: Participation in the programme is supported by The Rātā Foundation and is at no cost to participants.
 Please note that positions are limited and by registering you are indicating your firm commitment to attend the workshop and participate in the programme.